-Australia has ratified Article 83bis of the Chicago Convention, which provides for agreements between ICAO Contracting States for the transfer of specified regulatory and oversight functions between the State of Registry and the State of the Operator.
+Australia ratified Article 83bis of the Chicago Convention on 2 December 1994, which provides for agreements between ICAO Contracting States for the transfer of specified regulatory and oversight functions between the State of Registry and the State of the Operator.
+CASA are responsible for the administration of Article 83bis agreements.